Rhamnous: Roman Period

 In c.
 46 AD, dedications were made at the sanctuary to the deified Livia, the wife of Augustus, and to the emperor Claudius.
 In the 2nd century AD, Herodes Atticus made dedications of busts of the emperors Marcus Aurelius and Lucius Verus as well as a statue of his pupil Polydeucion.

 The temples survived until the 4th century AD.
-The cult of Nemesis at Rhamnous came to a formal end with the decree of the Byzantine emperor Arcadius in 382 AD that ordered the destruction of any surviving polytheist temples in the countryside, but the remains of the sanctuary and the fortress were never entirely buried and have remained visible ever since.
+The cult of Nemesis at Rhamnous came to a formal end with the decree of the Eastern Roman emperor Arcadius in 382 AD that ordered the destruction of any surviving polytheist temples in the countryside, but the remains of the sanctuary and the fortress were never entirely buried and have remained visible ever since.

 The City

 The fortified acropolis of Rhamnous occupies a c.
 28m high hill of area approximately 230 by 270m.
 The city walls were constructed of the local marble from Agia Marina.
 The well-preserved principal gate is situated upon the narrow ridge and adjoins the southern wall, about 20 feet in height.
 The extension of the fortification further down the hill embraced the little theatre, the gymnasium, a small sanctuary of Dionysos, a number of other public buildings and dwellings.

 There were also significant numbers of buildings outside the walls.

 Many grave monuments have been recovered from burials along the road between Rhamnous and Marathon.